A More Robust Approach to Multivariable Mendelian Randomization: Abstract

 \section{Abstract}

 Multivariable Mendelian randomization (MVMR) uses genetic variants as instrumental variables to infer the direct effects of multiple exposures on an outcome.
-However, unlike univariable MR, MVMR often faces greater challenges with many weak instruments, which can lead to bias not necessarily toward zero and inflation of type I errors.
-In this work, we introduce a new asymptotic regime that allows exposures to have different degrees of instrument strength, providing a more credible theoretical framework for studying MVMR estimators.
-Our analysis of the widely used multivariable inverse-variance weighted method shows that it is often biased and tends to produce misleadingly narrow confidence intervals in the presence of many weak instruments.
-To address this, we propose a spectral regularized estimator and show that the estimator is consistent and asymptotically normal under many weak instruments.
-We demonstrate through simulations and real applications that our proposed estimator would bring more credibility to MVMR analysis.
+However, unlike univariable Mendelian randomization, MVMR often faces greater challenges with many weak instruments, which can lead to bias not necessarily toward zero and inflation of type I errors.
+In this work, we introduce a new asymptotic regime that allows exposures to have varying degrees of instrument strength, providing a more accurate theoretical framework for studying MVMR estimators.
+Under this regime, our analysis of the widely used multivariable inverse-variance weighted method shows that it is often biased and tends to produce misleadingly narrow confidence intervals in the presence of many weak instruments.
+To address this, we propose a simple, closed-form modification to the multivariable inverse-variance weighted estimator to reduce bias from weak instruments, and additionally introduce a novel spectral regularization technique to improve finite-sample performance.
+We show that the resulting spectral-regularized estimator remains consistent and asymptotically normal under many weak instruments.
+Through simulations and real data applications, we demonstrate that our proposed estimator and asymptotic framework can enhance the robustness of MVMR analyses.

 {\it Keywords:} Causal inference; Genetic variation; GWAS; Instrumental variable; Weak instruments

 \spacingset{1.8}